Skip to Content

 Dormosedan and Acepromazine are central nervous system depressants commonly used to sedate horses for procedures such as dental work, castration, and transportation.
 However, they have different mechanisms of action and can produce different effects in horses.

-Dormosedan gel is an oral medication that is administered into a horse’s mouth.
+Dormosedan gel is an oral medication administered into a horse’s mouth.
 It is a relatively short-acting medication that can cause sedation within minutes of injection.
 However, it can also cause significant muscle relaxation.

 Acepromazine, on the other hand, is typically given by injection.
 It is a longer-acting medication that may last several hours.
 Acepromazine is less likely to cause significant muscle relaxation or suppress pain in horses, but it may not be as effective at reducing anxiety or fear.

 In general, it’s important to consult with a veterinarian before using either of these medications on your horse.
-Your veterinarian can help you determine the best medication and dose based on your horse’s needs and the specific situation.
+Your veterinarian can help you determine the best medication and dose based on your horse’s needs and situation.

 But there remains one problem, she loves to run hard all the time.
 If she continues this way, she will hurt herself.
 To relax her, I’ve found that giving her a little Ace does the trick.
 It calms her, but she retains focus and enjoys training.